babel/babel-eslint/README.md

 };
 ```

 With the parser set, your configuration can be configured as described in the [Configuring ESLint](https://eslint.org/docs/user-guide/configuring) documentation.

-Note that the `parserOptions` described in the [official documentation](https://eslint.org/docs/user-guide/configuring#specifying-parser-options) are for the default parser and are not necessarily supported by babel-eslint.
+**Note:** The `parserOptions` described in the [official documentation](https://eslint.org/docs/user-guide/configuring#specifying-parser-options) are for the default parser and are not necessarily supported by babel-eslint.
 Please see the section directly below for supported `parserOptions`.

 ### Additional parser configuration